 Underhand Cast

-In double handed Salmon casting the Underhand cast was designed by a Swedish caster (Goran Andersson) to accommodate an economical casting technique when using what are effectively shooting heads.
+For double handed Salmon casting, the Underhand cast was designed by a Swedish caster (Goran Andersson) to accommodate an economical casting technique when using what are effectively shooting heads.
 These shooting heads are very short fly lines which can be attached to a running line on your reel (via a loop to loop connection) allowing the angler to carry several different densities of line to cover any situation they may encounter during their fishing trip.

 - The delivery of this cast is a much shorter stroke, with the rod tip stopping in a high position at the end of the forward stroke.